 When someone suffers from stress and anxiety for long time, the possibility of them ailing from health issues cannot be ruled out.
 Stress anxiety depression, diabetes, cardio-linked issues and panic attacks are some disorders they are likely to suffer from.

-Here you can read more about Anxiety and Stress related signs, symptoms and remedies.
+Here you can read more about Weighted blankets for Anxiety and Stress and also about the related signs, symptoms and other natural remedies.

 Insomnia is a sleep disorder.
 As a result, they may obtain inadequate rest or have poor-quality rest.
 When they wake up, they may not really feel rejuvenated.
 People who have insomnia have trouble falling asleep or staying asleep.
 You might have problem concentrating or remembering which may prevent you from doing your best at work or school.
 Insomnia can cause daytime drowsiness and also the absence of energy.
 It could make you feel nervous, clinically depressed, or cranky.